PrimoMC/CoinToss/README.md

 ## Usage

-- You challenge someone with /cointoss challenge <player> <bet>
+- You challenge someone with /cointoss challenge &lt;player&gt; &lt;bet&gt;
-- The person you challenged gets a notification, and he has to type /cointoss accept <heads|tails>
+- The person you challenged gets a notification, and he has to type /cointoss accept  &lt;heads/tails&gt;
 - The coin toss will start, and after a second it will end and reward the winning user.